Sign up to our Newsletter

 • The documentation is not legible

-Insufficient Documentation: For candidates asking for more than 50% of extended time, if they don’t provide rationale based on history and objective evidence, they may be denied.
+• Insufficient documentation: Candidates asking for more than 50% of extended time who don’t provide rationale based on history and objective evidence may be denied.

 Final Thoughts

-Now that you know more about the LSAT accommodations, you can decide whether or not you need them.
-You should also have a better grasp on the correct steps to take, and mistakes to avoid, to ensure your accommodation request(s) are approved so your LSAT score fairly reflects your aptness!
+Now that you know more about the accommodations you can get for the LSAT, you can decide whether or not you need them.
+You should also have a better grasp on the correct steps to take and mistakes to avoid, to ensure your accommodation request(s) are approved so your LSAT score fairly reflects your aptness!
+Happy studying, and good luck!

 Schedule A Free Consultation